 The Quran teaches us that God has not given us strength and vision to see Him physically (Quran 6:103) and He does not talk to people directly but He uses three different methods to reach His chosen individuals through which humans receive knowledge from Him as promised by Him (Quran 2:38).
 The first one is the inspiration which is not a word or message but an idea – can enter the heart of the chosen individuals.
 The second one is the word heard by the person spoken to, like, from behind a veil, and the third one is the revelation sent from God through archangel like Gabriel and is delivered to His chosen individuals, which is the highest form of divine message (Quran 42:51):

-[Quran 42:51] And it is not to human that God would speak to him, except inspiration (wah’yan), or from behind a barrier, or He sends a messenger is to reveal (fa-yoohiya) by His permission what He wills.
+[Quran 42:51] And it has not been for human that God would speak to him, except inspiration (wah’yan), or from behind a barrier, or He sends a messenger is to reveal (fa-yoohiya) by His permission what He wills.
 Indeed, He is Most High, Most Wise.

 Even we know from the Quran that God spoke to Moses directly but this conversation was not a direct communication of God with human either: